Take a Deep Breath: Study Says This Is the Most Relaxing Color

 We may earn revenue from the products available on this page and participate in affiliate programs.

-There are plenty of ways you can make your home feel like your own personal sanctuary—luxurious bedding, cozy nooks, even a well-placed ottoman—but above all, color can have the greatest impact.
-A new report from UK papermaker GF Smith and the University of Sussex shows that navy blue is the most relaxing color of all, Creative Bloq reported.
+There are plenty of ways you can make your home feel like your own personal sanctuary—plush bedding, cozy nooks, even a well-placed ottoman—but above all, color can have the greatest impact.
+A report from UK papermaker GF Smith and the University of Sussex shows that navy blue is the most relaxing color of all, Creative Bloq reported.

 To create the World’s Favorite Color report, researchers polled over 26,000 people from 100 countries on their associations with different colors.
 Worldwide, navy was frequently described as being relaxing.
 So if you want to create a haven that virtually everyone will find compelling, this hue is a winner across the board.